PioniaPHP-project/pionia-docs/content/docs/documentation/400_tutorial.md

 2. All our requests have similar body structure, they have a `SERVICE`, `ACTION`, and other param keys.
 3. All our responses have the same response format, `returnCode`, `returnMessage`, `returnData`, and `extraData` keys.
 4. We are hitting the same endpoint `http://localhost:8000/api/v1/` for all our requests.
-5. We did not touch the controller, routes, or the kernel. but we only focused on the service!
+5. We did not touch the routes or the kernel. but we only focused on the service!

 This is the beauty of the Moonlight architecture.
 It makes it easy to understand and maintain your code.